DeeJay/gitpages2/README.md

 # gitpages2
-Second experiment with github pages - probably last edit on Thurs 21st
+Second experiment with github pages - draft changes for Fri 22 May

-# RESISTORS WTF!!!
+# RESISTORS FTW!!!
 ## By An Author
 ### A converted academy resource